Tesla gets $330M tax deal for Nevada expansion, truck plant – KION546

 One plant will have capacity to produce batteries for 1.5 million light-duty vehicles a year, the company said.
 The other will have Tesla’s first production line for electric combination trucks.
 Musk has said the goal is a battery range of 500 miles (805 kilometers) when pulling an 82,000-pound (37,000-kilogram) load.

-Public support for the deal came from the White House and Mitch Landrieu, Biden’s infrastructure chief; from University of Nevada, Reno President Brian Sandoval, a Republican who as Nevada governor approved an initial $1.3 billion Tesla abatement deal in 2014; and a preschool at the factory site that said it will expand its hours to accommodate workers.
+Public support for the deal came from the White House and Mitch Landrieu, Biden’s infrastructure chief.
+Support also came from University of Nevada, Reno President Brian Sandoval, a Republican who as Nevada governor approved an initial $1.3 billion Tesla abatement deal in 2014, and a preschool at the factory site that said it will expand its hours to accommodate workers.

 Tom Burns, executive director of the Governor’s Office of Economic Development, said in a statement that Tesla’s Gigafactory has propelled the state manufacturing industry and established lithium-ion batteries as the state’s eighth-largest export.